 While not affiliated with an academic institution, I have an ongoing interest in doing research, frequently about unexplored topics.
 This is unfunded and in my free time.
 If I have an overall interest, it is in finding out more about issues that are not being spoken about, whether it be sexual margins, uncharted territory in ethics & boundaries in psychotherapy, and other intersections between ethics, online media, and mental health.
 I am deeply committed to making my research findings available to all, before final results are published in academic journals, which can take many years.

-APA Division 42, Division of Independent Practice, Member and Former Director of Digital Communications
+- APA Division 42, Division of Independent Practice, Member, Fellow, and Former Director of Digital Communications

-California Psychological Association, General Member and Member of the Ethics Committee
+- California Psychological Association, General Member.
+Member of the Ethics Committee.
+Representative to APA Council.

-Open Minds, Psychotherapists Affirming Sexual & Gender Diversity, Founder & President
+- Open Minds, Psychotherapists Affirming Sexual & Gender Diversity, Founder & and former President

 - Alameda County Psychological Association, Member.
 Recipient of the 2018 Janet Hurwich Leadership and Advocacy Award.

 Get my Top Five Tips for Staying Ethical on the Internet!